andrew/ultimate-awesome/README.md

 - [awesome-azure](https://github.com/brandonhimpfen/awesome-azure) - A curated list of awesome tools, resources, libraries, learning materials, and services related to Microsoft Azure.
 - [awesome-big-data](https://github.com/brandonhimpfen/awesome-big-data) - A curated list of frameworks, platforms, tools, architectures, and learning resources for Big Data.
 - [awesome-blockchain](https://github.com/brandonhimpfen/awesome-blockchain) - A curated list of platforms, protocols, tools, frameworks, standards, and learning resources for blockchain technology.
+- [awesome-blogging-monetization](https://github.com/brandonhimpfen/awesome-blogging-monetization) - A curated list of tools, platforms, strategies, and resources for blog monetization.
 - [awesome-canada-travel](https://github.com/brandonhimpfen/awesome-canada-travel) - A curated list of resources, apps, communities, guides, and tools for traveling in Canada — especially helpful for solo travelers, digital nomads, and independent explorers.
+- [awesome-climate-tech](https://github.com/brandonhimpfen/awesome-climate-tech) - A curated list of high-quality resources, startups, tools, and frameworks driving innovation in climate technology.
 - [awesome-cloud-native](https://github.com/brandonhimpfen/awesome-cloud-native) - A curated list of awesome tools, frameworks, platforms, and resources for Cloud Native technologies and development.
 - [awesome-computational-linguistics](https://github.com/brandonhimpfen/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
 - [awesome-css](https://github.com/brandonhimpfen/awesome-css) - A curated list of awesome CSS frameworks, libraries, tools, resources, and inspiration.